OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-20.md

 ## Matthew 20:27

-and whoever wants to be first must be your slave—
+and whoever wants to be first must be your servant—

 ## Matthew 20:28